Beliavsky/Fortran-code-on-GitHub/README.md

 [Time Series Analysis with State Space Model (TSSS)](https://github.com/cran/TSSS): R package with underlying Fortran code, used in the book [Introduction to Time Series Modeling with Applications in R, 2nd ed.](https://www.routledge.com/Introduction-to-Time-Series-Modeling-with-Applications-in-R/Kitagawa/p/book/9780367187330), by Genshiro Kitagawa

+[vector_fit](https://github.com/chrissmartt/vector_fit): code by Chris Smartt for the [vector fitting](https://www.sintef.no/projectweb/vectorfitting/) algorithm of the paper [Rational approximation of frequency domain responses by vector fitting](https://ieeexplore.ieee.org/document/772353), by  B. Gustavsen and A. Semlyen, IEEE Trans.
+Power Delivery, vol. 14, no. 3, pp. 1052-1061, (1999)

 [wavelets](https://github.com/chris-torrence/wavelets): Torrence & Compo Wavelet Analysis Software

 [wavepack](https://github.com/zoziha/wavepack): computes the wavelet transform of a time series, and significance levels, by zoziha